Private Wells and Water Systems Management

 - Contractors and home builders

-- Define different types of water supplies
+- identify different types of water supplies

-- Distinguish between proper and potentially unsafe locations for wells, springs and cisterns
+- distinguish between proper and potentially unsafe locations for wells, springs and cisterns

-- Give examples of common groundwater pollutants
+- identify common groundwater problems

-- Choose what type of water tests are appropriate for your property
+- choose what type of water tests are appropriate for your property

-- Determine the best course of action for water quantity and quality issues
+- determine the best course of action for water quantity and quality issues

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.